kalekundert/sgrna_sensor_notebook/20181115_measure_ligrna_induction_time_scale/measure_ligrna_induction_time_scale.rst

   Note that this doesn't include any of the aforementioned controls.
 But I could do those on a separate plate.

+  .. update:: 2018/12/19

+     I ended up organizing the experiment rather differently than I had planned
+     above:

+     - 10 timepoints (0, 2:00, 4:20, 7:00, 10:00, 13:20, 17:00, 21:00, 25:20,
+       30:00) (each timepoint is an additional 0:20 longer than the previous).

+     - 2 constructs: rxb/11/1 and mhf/30 only.
+I decided that for this
+       experiment, apo→apo and holo→holo with the ligRNAs themselves was a better control than using the on/off sgRNAs.

+     - 4 ligand conditions: apo→apo, apo→holo, holo→apo, holo→holo

+     - 3 controls: no-cDNA, no-RT, no-GFP

+     With the same number of primer pairs and technical replicates as planned above (and considering that there are only two ligand conditions for the 0:00 timepoint), this adds up to 474 qPCR reactions.
+I did them on two 384-well plates: one for rxb/11/1, and one for mhf/30.

 - Does TRIzol kill cells?
 I needed to be sure that it does, because the first step of the RNA extraction protocol is a 5 min incubation in TRIzol (before